Governor candidate Bob Krist says state should spend more on Nebraska job training

 Krist’s campaign said the money would come from “reprioritizing” the general fund.

-In a statement, Ricketts spokesman Matthew Trail said that workforce development is a "key part" of Ricketts' agenda.
+In a statement, Ricketts spokesman Matthew Trail said workforce development is a “key part” of Ricketts’ agenda.

 Trail said Krist is “promising more government spending without a plan to pay for it.”